anthonycokoye/anthonycokoye/README.md

 ### Publications and Certifications

 I have contributed to various publications and obtained certifications in the field of data science.
-You can find more details on my [LinkedIn](https://www.linkedin.com/in/anthonycokoye/) profile.
+You can find more details on my [LinkedIn](https://www.linkedin.com/in/anthonycokoye/) profile and read my perspectives on Technology, Energy, and Sports on [Medium](https://medium.com/@anthonycokoye/).

 ### Contact Me